 <Unchanged part is omitted>

 A WUS monitoring occasion is over a first number of symbols, provided by WUS_NominalMO_duration_CONNECTED.
 If a number of available symbols for the UE to monitor WUS in a WUS monitoring occasion is smaller than a second number of symbols, provided by WUS_ActualMO_duration_CONNECTED, the UE does not monitor WUS in the WUS monitoring occasion.
 The UE monitors WUS in a WUS monitoring occasion over the earliest available WUS_ActualMO_duration_CONNECTED symbols in the WUS monitoring occasion.
+M WUS monitoring occasions are configured by NumOfMO_per_periodicity_Option 1-2.
+If the last available symbol of the earliest available WUS_ActualMO_duration_ IDLE/INACTIVE symbols in n-th WUS monitoring occasion is the last symbol of the WUS monitoring occasion, (n+1)-th WUS monitoring occasion starts one symbol after the last symbol of n-th WUS monitoring occasion where 1≤n≤M-1.

 <Unchanged part is omitted>